amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

   </details>
   <details>
     <summary>
-      Learn different approaches to solve problems such as divide and conquer, dynamic programming, greedy algorithms, and backtracking.
+      Learn different approaches to solve problems such as divide and conquer, dynamic programming, greedy algorithms, and backtracking. <i>(Click to expand)</i>
     </summary>

 ---